-Happy Spring, Dear Readers,
+Happy Summer, Dear Readers,

 While perusing Spring garden catalogues searching for just the right perennial for that awkward corner of the yard, darling (not so little—heavens, she’s in 6th grade) Broccoli asked if we had a theme for our garden.
 Somewhat taken aback, I asked what she meant.
 Turns out her friends all have garden themes.
 Aster and Holly have a butterfly garden—all their plants attract butterflies.
 Clover has an evening or moon garden—her flowers are all white or open at night.
 Poppy has a burrito garden—with cilantro, black beans, chili peppers, onions, and tomatoes and claims she wants a greenhouse to grow avocados.